rayford295/rayford295.github.io/_pages/about.md

 [comment]: <> (- [Nano-plastics Detector: A Machine Learning Approach]&#40;https://github.com/Haoxin01/Nanoplastics-ML&#41;:)

-[comment]: <> (    This project aims to develop a machine learning model to detect nano-plastics in water.
-The model is trained by a dataset of )
+[comment]: <> (  This is a machine learning model developed for the detection of nano-plastics based on [...]. )

-[comment]: <> (    1000+ images of nano-plastics and 1000+ images of non-plastics.
-The model is able to detect nano-plastics with an accuracy of 99.5%.)
+[comment]: <> (  Isolation Forest is used to detect the input data points that are non-detectable. )

+[comment]: <> (  Then KNN, SVM, and Random Forest as well as their ensemble models are used to classify the detected data points into )

+[comment]: <> (  different categories.
+The pipeline is developed by Python and sklearn.)

 # 🌎 Miscellaneous
 [comment]: <> (- [My Blog]&#40;https://jasonjiangs.github.io/Tech-Note/&#41;: I am recording some of my works and thoughts in form of blog.)